s7/scale7-pelops/README.markdown

 Releases
 =====================
-The latest stable release is 1.2-0.8.x and can be downloaded (along with all versions) from: https://github.com/s7/mvnrepo/tree/master/org/scale7/scale7-pelops
+The latest stable release is 1.2-0.8.x, the latest SNAPSHOT is 1.3-1.0.x and can be downloaded (along with all versions) from: https://github.com/s7/mvnrepo/tree/master/org/scale7/scale7-pelops

 Using Pelops in a Maven project
 ========================
-To use Pelops with Cassandra 0.8.x use the following:
+To use Pelops with Cassandra 1.0.x use the following:

 1. Add the following repository to your project repositories: